Madeon: 2024–present: Gap year and Victory

 Madeon released a handful of collaborative singles across 2024, including "All Ur Luv" with Wavedash and Toro y Moi, and "Believe It" with Louis The Child, while also providing songwriting and production to "Kiss Me Right", a bonus track from Keshi's Requiem album.

-On 24th March 2025, Madeon announced a show at Red Rocks Amphitheatre slated for that October, where he would unveil his next album and live show concept.
-On 26th September, he released the project's lead single "Hi!" following a listening installation in Los Angeles.
-On 2nd October, he revealed the album title, Victory, and debuted the corresponding Victory Live show at Red Rocks the next day.
+On 24 March 2025, Madeon announced a show at Red Rocks Amphitheatre slated for that October, where he would unveil his next album and live show concept.
+On 26 September, he released the project's lead single "Hi!" following a listening installation in Los Angeles.
+On 2 October, he revealed the album title, Victory, and debuted the corresponding Victory Live show at Red Rocks the next day.

+In January 2026, Leclercq described the creative direction of Victory as a blend of "punk energy" and dance music, citing the Ramones and Daft Punk as primary inspirations.
+He characterized the new era as "urgent", focused on "living in the moment", and confirmed a 10th-anniversary vinyl reissue of "Shelter" to celebrate the milestone.
+Leclercq announced the album would release 26 June 2026 and then played another single from the album "Fire Away" featuring Slayyyter at Coachella.